fatouuuu/code-challenge-ph1-wk2/README.md

 To test the functionality of the application, you can run `ruby bin/run.rb` and create instances of the classes and call their methods to test their functionality.
 (I have already created some instances and invoked them)

+### Setup

+- Clone the repository to your local machine
+- Install the required dependencies by running `bundle install` within the code challenge directory
+- Run `ruby bin/run.rb` to test the functionality of the classes

 ## Conclusion

 This code challenge provided an opportunity to practice building models and establishing associations between them.
 The challenge covered a variety of concepts, including classes and instances, class and instance methods, variable scope, arrays, enumerables, many-to-many relationships, object relationship methods, and aggregate methods.
 Through this exercise, I gained experience in writing and testing code for Ruby models and working with the Ruby on Rails framework.
 Additionally, I learned the importance of creating clear and concise documentation to help others understand and use the code I write.
 Overall, this challenge was a valuable learning experience for developing my skills in Ruby programming.